 The Kalalau Trail is exhilarating, exhausting, terrifying, drop-dead stunning, and positively one of the best hikes you could ever hope to embark on.

 I tend to operate on a *throw myself into it and see what happens* basis, often without pausing to consider whether I can actually succeed (after all, whatever happens, I can handle it).
 But honestly?
-Even with all my research, I had some serious concerns about tackling the Kalalau Trail.
+Even with all my research, I had some serious concerns about tackling the Kalalau Trail in Kauai.
 The Internet failed my frantic and very specific Google queries about car break-ins and trail safety and I went into this trek with all sorts of trepidation.

 I don’t want you to be filled with dread and second guess your decision to hike to Kalalau like I did, so here is the guide I wish I’d had beforehand – for you, my friends!

 Getting to the Kalalau Trailhead

 A lot of sources recommend leaving your car unlocked so that thieves won’t break any windows if they want to get into your car, but if your car rental company offers coverage for break-ins there’s really no reason not to lock it (note: I rented a car from Dollar and they covered break-ins).
 There are actually two Kalalau Trail parking lots by the trailhead and Ke’e Beach: the one right next to it, and another one just a minute down the road at Ha’ena State Park.
 Note that you must book and pay for a parking space here in advance.

 Alternatively, you can park your car at Haena County Park, which is used for Haena Beach and the Haena Beach Park campground.
 Because people camp literally right next to the lit parking lot, break-ins aren’t usually an issue here.
 This parking lot is about a half hour walk from the trailhead (or a mile).
 You could always drive to the trailhead, leave your pack, drive back to Haena Beach to park the car, then walk back to the trailhead pack-free.